ravilov/ImageResizer/README.md

 # ImageResizer
-Handy little tool for quickly resizing/reducing images
+Handy little tool for quickly resizing/reducing images.
+Compatible with API 4 (Android 1.6) and above.